NikolettaKats/Emergency-Department-CRUD-API/README.md

 * read.py : Manages fast data retrieval, enabling real-time querying for healthcare professionals.
 * update.py : Processes continuous clinical modifications ensuring data consistency.
 * delete.py : Executes the safe deletion or archiving of patient records in compliance with system rules.
+* db.py: Establishes the connection to the MySQL database (credentials replaced with placeholders for security).

 ## Security & Data Privacy Statement
 **Strictly No PHI/PII:** Operating within the rigorous frameworks of Health Informatics and Data Governance, privacy is paramount.